iAmCodeHead/webhook-Processor/README.md

 ```

 #### NOTE: Ensure that you have your local variables set as shown in `.env.development.local`

+#### NOTE: Ensure that you have redis installed on your local computer

 Your app should be available of PORT `3000` or any other port you configured.